Janisar Zainab1, Sobia Maqbool2, Muzna Munir3, Iqra Khan4*,

 Some previous studies showed that poor sleep quality in students is because of insomnia and depression because students are predisposed to stress.
 The result of the study showed high PA was insignificantly negatively associated with anxiety, depression, psychopathological symptoms and poor sleep.
 Low PA and high ST were independently and interactively associated with increased risks of mental health problems and poor sleep quality (p<0.05).
 However, the results of our study when compared to that study is completely different as students who had poor sleep quality because of academic stress still scored better23,24.

 Other studies have more detailed statistical calculation.
 In order to see the depth and action of association between academic score for physical activity and sleep quality multi linear regression models have been used.
-However, the result of the study showed that there is no association between sleep quality with p value 0.232 and physical activity with p value 0.996 with academic performance whereas previous literature showed significant correlation between these three variables, when compared to our study25-27.
+However, the result of the study showed that there is no association between sleep quality with p value 0.232 and physical activity with p value 0.996 with academic performance whereas previous literature showed significant correlation between these three variables, when compared to our study25,27.

 Although in our study there was no clear association between physical activity sleep quality and academic performance however based on previous literature and a general notion the physical activity should be encouraged among students.
 The physical activity and sleep quality are natural influencers on each other.
 Good sleep quality is likely to promote physical activity and physical activity likely to induce good quality of sleep.
-There are many confounding factors which are worth mentioning for a future research.
+There are many confounding factors which are worth mentioning for future research.
 With the rapid change in lifestyle the physical activity seems to decrease for all individuals irrespective of their occupation or professional status.
 While this study was done, it was the beginning of covid-19, however, at the time of Data collection lockdown was not implemented in Pakistan.
 Still there was a decrease in physical activity and the academic activities were also being limited.
 There should also be included scales which measure level of stress and depression among students and any underline medical ailments such as hyperthyroidism or family history of cardiac failure or hypertension. daily consumption of nicotine and caffeine should also be taken in consideration.
 There should be taken record physical activity or history of participation in physical activity should also be considered.

 The study concluded that over all there is poor sleep quality and low physical activity irrespective of academic performance or gender.
 There is no association in sleep quality, physical activity with academic performance in doctor of physical therapy students.
 Sleep quality and physical activity has poor correlation.